Single-trait Fine-mapping with FineBoost

 #> Validating input data.

-#> Additionally, the purity of CoS cannot be evaluated!
+#> variable per outcome.
+Additionally, the purity of CoS cannot be evaluated!

 #> Starting gradient boosting algorithm.